kyungyunlee/kyungyunlee.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a 3rd-year Ph.D student in Acoustics Lab at Aalto University, supervised by Vesa Välimäki and advised by Sebastian J. Schlecht.
+I am a 3rd-year Ph.D student in Acoustics Lab at Aalto University, supervised by Vesa Välimäki.

 I explore how users perceive sounds in augmented reality (AR), especially for complex room acoustics.
-Currently, my interest is to improve inverse problems in room acoustics with the Bayesian and data-driven approach.
+Currently, my interest is to solve inverse problems in room acoustics with the Bayesian and data-driven approach.

 Prior to my Ph.D, I received B.S in [Computer Science](https://cs.kaist.ac.kr/) and M.S in [Music and Audio Computing Lab](https://mac.kaist.ac.kr/) at KAIST.